Speech and Hearing Clinic

 IAP treats aphasia (acquired language disorders) and related impairments due to neurological insult such as CVA (stroke) or traumatic brain injury.
 IAP employs evidence-based approaches including neuroplastic techniques through a 3-week intensive program of individualized therapy 3 hours/day, 5 days/week.
 Offered twice in the Fall and Spring semesters and once in the Summer semester.

-TIMs Camp (The Independence Movement)
+TIMs Camp (The Independence Movement; adolescents and adults)

 YASS Group (Young Adult Speech and Social Skills)